Brutal arctic blast blanketing much of the US is set to deliver record cold temperatures as the South braces for snow and ice | KRDO

 • Dangerous Monday morning commutes: Combined with the cold, the slick wintry precipitation won’t melt on untreated surfaces for the Monday morning commute in places like Dallas and Shreveport, Louisiana, making travel more dangerous.
 Accumulating ice is expected from Texas through the Lower Mississippi Valley into parts of the Tennessee Valley and Southern Appalachians.
 “Have a cold survival kit if you must travel,” the National Weather Service said.

-• Life-threatening wind chills: Sub-zero wind chills will affect much of the US and reach into the South.
-Winds of 10 to 25 mph could cause life-threatening wind chills in the South that could cause frostbite on exposed skin in as little as 30 minutes.
+• Life-threatening wind chills: About 100 million people are under wind chill alerts as sub-zero wind chills sweep across much of the US and reach into the South.
+Winds of 10 to 25 mph could cause life-threatening wind chills that could cause frostbite on exposed skin in as little as 30 minutes.
+In South Dakota, wind chills as low as -45 can cause frostbite in as little as 5 minutes.
 Wind chills of 30 degrees below zero are expected from the Northern Rockies to northern Kansas and into Iowa.
-In South Dakota, wind chills as low as -45 can cause frostbite on exposed skin in as little as 5 minutes.

 • Blinding snow squalls and lake-effect snow in Northeast: Snow squalls are possible across the Northeast.
 On Sunday, serious lake-effect snow was ongoing in Buffalo and strong winds were still kicking up snow and affecting travel in the Midwest.